Shesh-Gaur/INFR3110U-Midterm/README.md

 Notes:
 Any new files I added/created for this midterm are included in the "MidtermStuff" folder in Unity.
+The Executable is located in the "Executables/Midterm Executable" folder.

 For Q3, I made MusicManager with an audio source, and added to the Coin script to call the MusicManager's functions.
 The coins / fairy are the brown spheres in the level.